Chart Color Schemes

 Housing

-Highett displays a diverse mix of dwelling types, with above-average rates of outright home ownership
+Highett displays a diverse mix of dwelling types, with strong rates of outright home ownership

-Highett's dwelling structures, as per the latest Census, consisted of 53.3% houses and 46.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Melbourne metro had no data for houses or other dwellings.
-Highett's home ownership rate was 31.0%, with mortgaged dwellings at 41.0% and rented ones at 28.0%.
-The median monthly mortgage repayment in Highett was $2,300, aligning with Melbourne metro's average.
-The median weekly rent figure in Highett was $430, while Melbourne metro had no data for this metric.
-Nationally, Highett's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Highett's dwelling structure, as per the latest Census, consisted of 53.3% houses and 46.6% other dwellings including semi-detached homes, apartments, and 'other' dwellings.
+Home ownership in Highett stood at 31.0%, with mortgaged dwellings accounting for 41.0% and rented ones at 28.0%.
+The median monthly mortgage repayment was $2,300, while the median weekly rent was $430.
+Nationally, Highett's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing